 More than a mile underground in an Ontario mine is the Sudbury Neutrino Observatory.
 The detector is located in the largest man made underground cavity in the world: a barrel 108 feet deep and 72 feet across forming a chamber roughly the size of a 10 story building.
 The entire chamber is filled with water, and its sole purpose is to detect solar neutrinos.

 The walls of the chamber are lined with plastic to help to keep down the radiation levels from uranium and thorium in the surrounding rock.
-Inside the chamber is an enormous Buckminster Fuller sphere with 9600 photomultiplier tubes which itself sits inside a forty foot acrylic sphere filled with 1,000 tons of heavy water.
+Inside the chamber is an enormous Buckminster Fuller sphere studded with 9600 photomultiplier tubes, which itself surrounds a forty-foot acrylic sphere filled with 1,000 tons of heavy water.
 (The $330 million dollars worth of heavy water is on loan from Atomic Energy of Canada Limited.)
 SNO, as it's known, is situated in the deepest part of the iron mine, helping to shield the detector from cosmic rays.

 Despite the fact that billions of neutrinos stream through one's body every second, they can only be detected when they strike an atom's nucleus, giving off light.
 They are notoriously difficult to detect.
-Roughly 8 to 10 neutrino strikes are detected a day and a single stray photon can cause a false event.
+Roughly 8 to 10 neutrino strikes are detected each day, and a single stray photon can cause a false event.

 While the observatory itself is not currently open to the public for tours, in nearby Greater Sudbury the museum Science North shows "Secrets from the Sun," a video tour of the Sudbury Neutrino Observatory.